JakubJanowski/Song-Generator/README.md

 # Song-Generator
-Application generates rhyming text based on input from other texts
+Application generates rhyming text based on input from other texts (not necessarily rhyming)